Mcpg/testplat/README.md

 ## Hardware requirements
 They're not yet guaranteed, they might be too high or too low to match the game, since it's still in development.
- * Free RAM for the game: around 100 kB (probably way less)
+ * Free RAM for the game: around 256 kB
  * CPU: 80286+
- * Graphics: EGA+ or compatible
+ * Graphics: VGA or compatible
  * MS-DOS 2.x+

 ## Building